-The overall expenses in the functional areas of the College increased 22% from the total reported last year.
-Increases in instruction, institutional support, operation and maintenance of plant, and depreciation accounted for the overall change in operating expenditures from the previous fiscal year.
+The overall expenses in the functional areas of the College increased 25% from the total reported last year.
+Increases in instruction, academic support, student services, operation and maintenance of plant, and depreciation and amortization accounted for the overall change in operating expenditures from the previous fiscal year.